Adamant-im/adamant-coinoptimus/README.md

 * Optimal ladder/grid trade strategy
 * Managed with your commands using ADAMANT Messenger
 * Commands include placing orders, getting user and market info
+* Notifications to ADAMANT Messenger, Slack, and Discord

 # How CoinOptimus works

-CoinOptimus is a software written on Node.js and constantly running on your server/VPS.
-First you set up a config: what exchange to trade and what pair.
-It uses API keys, which you get from crypto exchange, and crypto balances on your exchange account.
+CoinOptimus is software written on Node.js and constantly running on your server/VPS.
+First, you set up a config: what exchange to trade and what pair.
+It uses API keys, which you get from a crypto exchange, and crypto balances on your exchange account.
 To manage a bot, it accepts commands.
-You command to run a trade strategy, and a bot places orders and run trades.
+You command to run a trading strategy, and a bot places orders and run trades.

 # Trade strategies

-Currently the only trade strategy implemented is Optimal ladder/grid trade strategy, when a bot places many orders to buy and sell tokens with prices starting from the spread.
-When closest to spread order is filled, a bot adds the same order to the opposite side, following the rule "buy lower than you sell, and sell higher than you buy".
-It works best on volatile market.
+Currently, the only trade strategy implemented is the Optimal ladder/grid trade strategy, when a bot places many orders to buy and sell tokens with prices starting from the spread.
+When the closest to spread order is filled, a bot adds the same order to the opposite side, following the rule "buy lower than you sell, and sell higher than you buy".
+It works best in a volatile market.

 # Supported exchanges